Long, long ago, we had a lot of beautiful days in Ashikaga City, Tochigi, Japan.

 "It's probably a shrike.
 Shrikes can make loud cries, and they are also very good at imitating other birds," said my brother.

-After we ate delicious onigiri (rice balls) for lunch, we found a king crab in the mountain stream.
+in the mountain stream.
 The cool water felt good on my burning feet.
-It became a fun day.
+It

-Episode20: Aoyama Clinic
+Episode20: Aoyama Clinic ↑TOP

 Entering the clinic from the driveway, you will find yourself in the entrance hall, standing in front of a big clock with the pendulum swinging from side to side.
 You should take off your shoes, rise to the floor one step higher, go to a waiting room on your right, and wait your turn there.
-The room is an ordinary tatami matted room.
+The room was an ordinary tatami matted room.

 "What's wrong with you today?"
 The doctor asks.